There are two main types of Raynaud’s—primary and secondary.

 In primary Raynaud’s (also called Raynaud’s disease), the cause isn't known.
 Primary Raynaud's is more common and tends to be less severe than secondary Raynaud's.

-Sometimes a disease, condition, or other factor causes Raynaud's.
-This type of Raynaud's is called Raynaud's phenomenon or secondary Raynaud's.
+Secondary Raynaud’s is caused by an underlying disease, condition, or other factor.
+This type of Raynaud's is often called Raynaud's phenomenon.